MD Learning Channel - Pulmonary, Allergy & Critical Care Medicine

 Keith Wille, MD, associate professor of medicine in the Division of Pulmonary, Allergy, and Critical Care Medicine, discusses extracorporeal support techniques including ECMO for respiratory failure, and how this treatment differs from other treatment options.

-Supplemental Oxygen in Patients with COPD and Moderate Hypoxemia
+Supplemental Oxygen with COPD & Moderate Hypoxemia

 Michael Wells, MD, assistant professor of medicine in the Division of Pulmonary, Allergy, and Critical Care Medicine, provides updates on treatments for Chronic Obstructive Pulmonary Disease (COPD) and moderate hypoxemia, including the use of supplemental oxygen and long term oxygen therapy (LTOT).